HazyResearch/snorkel-biocorpus/README.md

-# Snorkel BioCoprus
+# Snorkel BioCorpus

-Initially this is just a pre-processed, Snorkel-format dump of [PubTator](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/PubTator/);
+Initially this is just a pre-processed, Snorkel-format dump of [PubTator](https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/PubTator/).
 We will be adding more soon!

-## Data
+## Database Snapshot

-Current postgres dump (142GB):
-* `raiders7:/lfs/local/0/ajratner/snorkel-biocorpus/data/snorkel_biocorpus.sql`
-* `/dfs/scratch0/ajratner/snorkel-biocorpus/snorkel_biocorpus.sql`
+The easiest way to get started is to download a preprocessed Snorkel PostgreSQL database dump.
+This is a 142 GB file and is ready to use directly with Snorkel.

-To reload, just use `psql snorkel-biocorpus < snorkel_biocorpus.sql`.
+To reload, just use `psql snorkel-biocorpus < snorkel_biocorpus.sql`

 ### Sources
 * PubMed abstracts

+### Summary Statistics

+XXX PubMed Abstracts
+XXX 19XX - 2017

 ### Entity Tags
 * Genes (via [GNormPlus](http://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/GNormPlus/))